robmcmullen/peppy/manual/running.rst

 -------

 There are many command line options available, the most useful of which are outlined below.
-You can see the full list by running peppy with the ``-- help`` argument.
+You can see the full list by running peppy with the ``--help`` argument.

 -d:
     Send all debug printing to the console